-Depending on the asset class, the Level 2 Group uses either the ratings-based approach (RBA), the internal assessment approach (IAA) or other APS 120 methodologies, as approved by APRA, to calculate RWA for the portfolio.
+Depending on the asset class, the Level 2 Group uses either the ratings-based approach, the internal assessment approach or other APS 120 methodologies, as approved by APRA, to calculate RWA for the portfolio.

-The IAA methodology is applied to the following asset classes:
+The internal assessment approach methodology is applied to the following asset classes:

+- · Residential mortgages.

-- · residential mortgages
+- · Equipment receivables.

-- equipment receivables

-- auto loan receivables
+- · Auto loan receivables.

-The IAA methodology has been developed by specialists within the Level 2 Group's securitisation function as part of the Third Party Asset Securitisation policy and was approved as set out under the heading 'Structure and Organisation' above.
+The internal assessment approach methodology has been developed by specialists within the Level 2 Group's securitisation function as part of the Third Party Asset

+Securitisation policy and was approved as set out under the heading 'Structure and Organisation' above.

-The IAA methodology incorporates many of the elements of the external credit assessment institutions (ECAIs) used by the Level 2 Group including stress factors that are at least as conservative as the publicly available ECAI stress factors.
-The ECAIs used by the Level 2 Group are predominantly Standard & Poor's for rating securitisations for which the Level 2 Group is an originating ADI and Moody's and Fitch for some term transactions.
+The internal assessment approach methodology incorporates many of the elements of the external credit assessment institutions used by the Level 2 Group including stress factors that are at least as conservative as the publicly available external credit assessment institutions stress factors.
+The external credit assessment institutions used by the Level 2 Group are predominantly Standard & Poor's for rating securitisations for which the Level 2 Group is an originating ADI and Moody's and Fitch for some term transactions.

-In addition to providing the basis for assessing the regulatory capital under APS 120 for the relevant asset classes, the IAA is used in the Level 2 Group's internal risk management process.
+In addition to providing the basis for assessing the regulatory capital under APS 120 for the relevant asset classes, the internal assessment approach is used in the Level 2 Group's internal risk management process.

-The IAA approval also includes an additional risk weighting approach for unrated securitisation facilities to "non-IAA" asset classes that applies the higher (most conservative) risk weight of: (i) APS 120 or APS 112 standardised risk weights, or (ii) APS 120 IAA risk weights based on the Level 2 Group's internal assessments.
-The outcome is that for a majority of the non-IAA asset classes the standardised risk weights apply.
+The internal assessment approach approval also includes an additional risk weighting approach for unrated securitisation facilities to "non-internal assessment approach" asset classes that applies the higher (most conservative) risk weight of: (i) APS 120 or APS 112 standardised risk weights, or (ii) APS 120 internal assessment approach risk weights based on the Level 2 Group's internal assessments.
+The outcome is that for a majority of the non-internal assessment approach asset classes the standardised risk weights apply.

-The IAA model for each asset class is based on an asset class specific IAA methodology.
+The internal assessment approach model for each asset class is based on an asset class specific internal assessment approach methodology.
 The models used are locked-down to ensure a consistency of approach and minimise the risk of manual over-rides occurring.
 The methodology and model (where applicable) for each asset class are considered on a semi-annual basis to ensure they reflect the NAB Group's desired risk appetite and allow for changes in market conditions.
 Certain asset classes have a specific actuarial tool developed that allows for systematic assessment of credit risk across different pools of financial receivables.

-IAA model outputs are used in the credit decision making process for a given exposure according to the NAB Group's DCA matrix.
+The internal assessment approach model outputs are used in the credit decision making process for a given exposure according to the NAB Group's Delegated Commitment Authority matrix.
 Under the NAB Group's Risk Management Accountability Model, the business has primary responsibility to manage risks originating in the business.
 This includes ensuring that the methodologies and models used remain appropriate and are updated as required.
 Secondary responsibility lies with Credit Risk who must ensure that the business uses the model consistently and that outcomes across different transactions are consistent.
 Internal auditors ensure that the approval process for the model and methodology are adequate.